puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/administer-cluster/kms-provider.md

   compatible with the stable `v2` KMS API.
 Kubernetes {{< skew currentVersion >}} also supports the `v2beta1` API for KMS; future Kubernetes releases are likely to continue supporting that beta version.

-  The API server polls the `Status` procedure call approximately every minute when everything is healthy, and every 10 seconds when the plugin is not healthy.
+  The API server polls the `Status` procedure call approximately every minute when everything is functioning properly, and every 10 seconds when the plugin is not functioning properly.
 Plugins must take care to optimize this call as it will be under constant load.

 * Encryption